 Why do I have to provide a Financial Guarantee?

-As an "International" student studying abroad, the host country needs to see that you can support yourself during your studies.
+As you will be an 'international' student studying abroad, the host country needs to see that you can support yourself during your studies.
 They need to see actual proof that the money is available, so that they can ensure that you are not going to try and live off state funding.
 Also, if you left debts at the University or country, they would then be able to go to your 'sponsor' or 'guarantor' to retrieve the money to cover the debt.

 No, you are just asked to show proof that in the event of the above happening they can go to the person acting as your 'sponsor' or 'guarantor' to retrieve the money.
 The money isn't given to anyone, you are just simply showing you have it, in the event of a large debt being left.